thomaswpp/mpquic-sbd/README.md

 sudo virt-manager
 ```

-Then, create a new virtual machine.
+Then, create a new virtual machine:
- - Choose how you would like to install the operating system.
+ - 1 Choose how you would like to install the operating system.
 Select the option ‘Local install media (ISO image or CDROM)’, then select from your folder the prepared VM file (QEMU/KVM) you downloaded.
- - Choose the memory and CPU settings.
+ - 2 Choose the memory and CPU settings.
 For our VM, we defined ~7GB RAM and 4 CPUs cores to run the experiments.
- - To begin the installation, give a name to your VM (e.g., ‘mpquic-sbd’), keep the default network configurations (NAT).
-Then, click on ‘Finish’ button.
+ - 3 To begin the installation, give a name to your VM (e.g., ‘mpquic-sbd’), keep the default network configurations (NAT).
+ - 4 Then, click on ‘Finish’ button.

+Once you created the

-## (1) Quickstart
+# 4 Quickstart
 ```
 # Clone repository and build sources
 git clone https://github.com/deradev/mpquic-sbd